nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:

-1. `show 2` shows the name, client information, tags, and property listings of the second client in the PROperty.
+1. `show 2` shows the name, client information, tags, and property listings of the client at index `2` in PROperty.

-2. `show 7` shows the name, client information, tags, and property listings of the seventh client in the PROperty.
+2. `show 7` shows the name, client information, tags, and property listings of the client at index `7` in PROperty.

 Visual example of correct output [Example `1.`]: